Doha Agreement (2008): International support

-After Doha Agreement
+Reactions

+Lebanese across the political spectrum greeted it with relief and joy.
 The opposition ended its sit-in which had begun on 1 December 2006 in Beirut.
+After the agreement, the opposition barricades were dismantled and so were the opposition protest camps in Martyrs' Square.

-On 25 May 2008, Lebanon's parliament elected General Michel Sleiman as the new president of the country, a post that had been vacant since November.
+On 25 May 2008, Lebanon's parliament elected General Michel Suleiman as the new president of the country, a post that had been vacant since November.

-Lebanese reaction to agreement

-After the agreement the opposition barricades were dismantled and so were the opposition protest camps in Martyrs' Square.

-Lebanese across the political spectrum have greeted it with relief and joy.
-After electing President Michel Suleiman, fireworks erupted all over the country, and festivals were held all over Beirut such as the festivals in the Beirut Central District which was the first large non-political gathering in the district for months with Haifa Wehbe, Ragheb Alama, and Assi Al Hillany performing.
+After electing President Michel Suleiman, fireworks erupted all over the country, and festivals were held all over Beirut.